-Get long tail keywords to quickly increase visibility of your website/blog on Google or Bing searches.
+Get free long tail keywords to quickly increase visibility of your website/blog on Google or Bing searches.

 What is a long tail keyword?
 These are search queries that include long words and phrases with specific questiony meanings, such as long-tail keyword for "coffee shop" or "coffee making" can be "how coffee shops make money", "is coffee shop a merchandising business", "best coffee making machine for home" or "what coffee is best for making cold brew".
 This allows you to target fewer users, but you'll get more conversions if the content is unique, useful and helpful.

 In other words, long-tail keywords are better than generic keywords.
 Here are some tips for using long-tail keywords in your marketing campaigns.

 A long tail keyword generator is a handy tool for finding long-tail keywords that will bring you search traffic.
 This tool displays keywords on that basis of average monthly search volume and competition level of a keyword.
 This keyword research tool is particularly useful for long-tail keywords, since it will give you a top phrase associated with multiple platforms.
 And the very best this about this SEO long tail keyword generator is it's completely free.